singlerider/lorenzotherobot/README.md

-'list' - shows a list in descending order of users with most treats 'treats' - shows the user that types the command's treat amount 'me' - shows a user-specific command (if earned/applicable) along with current treats 'stream' - shows description of current stream '[username]' - shows the typed user's user-specific command (if earned/applicable) along with their current treats 'highlight' - returns a random highlight from the channel 'viewers' - returns a list of all viewers in a channel 'followers' - returns a list of previous five followers 'usage' - returns 'list, treats, me, stream, [username], highlight, viewers, followers, usage, uptime' 'uptime' - shows how long the current stream has been online 'shots' - shows how many shots she has left
+'list' - shows a list in descending order of users with most treats 'treats' - shows the user that types the command's treat amount 'usage' - returns 'list, treats, me, stream, [username], highlight, viewers, followers, usage, uptime' 'shots' - shows how many shots she has left

 Requests